PaxalsDisipler/TTK4145-Examprep/README.md

 ## Exam Questions

+### Synchronization primitives in Java
+* __Synchronized methods__
+  * Any method can be denoted `synchronized`, which means that it will run under mutual exclusion with every other synchronized method.
+* `wait():` A call to wait will suspend the current thread.
+It will be resumed by a call to `notify()` or `notifyAll()`, or somebody calling `interrupt()` on the thread.
+* `notify()` wakes an arbitrary thread blocked by this objects lock.
+* `notifyAll()` wakes all threads blocked by this objects lock.

+### Synchronization primitives in Ada
+#### __Protected Objects__
+  * A module, private variables, functions, procedues and entries.
+  * __Functions__ are read-only and have no side effects.
+They do not change the private variables of an object.
+They can therefore be called concurrently by several tasks, but not concurrently with procedures and entries.
+  * __Procedues__ may have side effects, hence they can make changes to the state of the object.
+They have to run under mutual exclusion with other tasks.
+  * __Entries__ Protected by a boolean guard.
+Looks like a procedure call, but when the guard evaluates to false, the calling task is suspended (blocked).

+### Deadlocks
 * Deadlocks and race conditions can happen in a message passing system.
 * **Detecting deadlocks**
   * Timeout/watchdog.